 Flipping a property is the process of buying a property at a reduced price (generally due to disrepair), making the necessary repairs, maintenance, styling it to a modern standard and selling it soon after for more than you bought it for, plus the costs of repairs etc.

 This is a viable option to those that have an ability to stick to a maintenance budget and have an eye for design.
-Flipping a property yields the fastest returns if done right but be sure to consider the area (including demand, transport links) and selling prices in the area to ensure when flipping the property, you will make a profit that was worth the time invested.
+Flipping a property yields the fastest returns if done right but be sure to consider the area (including demand, transport links) and selling prices in the area to ensure when flipping the property.
+When it comes to condominiums, you will need to determine the value of a condo to ensure that you will make a profit that was worth the time invested.

 Letting the property